Supersymmetry and non-Abelian T-duality in type II supergravity: Examples

 In this section we generate a new AdS$_3$ solution in type IIA supergravity by performing an SU(2) transformation on a well-known AdS$_3 \times$ S$^3 \times$ S$^3\times \mathbb{R}$ geometry.
 We consider the solution in type IIB presented in \cite{de Boer:1999rh}, which corresponds to the near-horizon limit of two stacks of D5 branes with D1 branes lying at their intersection and smeared elsewhere \cite{Cowdall:1998bu,Boonstra:1998yu,Gauntlett:1998kc} (see also \cite{Donos:2008hd}).
 The metric may be expressed as

 while the dilaton is constant.
 The metric is supported by a non-trivial RR three-form

 From the EOMs we get the constraint on the radii

 This solution has attracted some recent interest, particularly so since a proposal for the dual CFT was given in \cite{Tong:2014yna} (see \cite{de Boer:1999rh,Gukov:2004ym} for earlier work).
-The dual CFT is a $\mathcal{N}=(4,4)$ gauge theory with two SU(2) R-symmetries, realised in the geometry by the two round 3-spheres.
+The dual CFT is a $\mathcal{N}=(4,4)$ gauge theory with two copies of SU(2) $\times$ SU(2) R-symmetry, realised in the geometry by the two round 3-spheres.
+Since this corresponds to two copies of large superconformal symmetry \cite{Sevrin:1988ew}, we expect that T-dualising with respect to $SU(2) \subset SO(4)$, one will realise a geometry preserving only one copy of the large superconformal symmetry, so $\mathcal{N} = (0,4) $ supersymmetry \footnote{By performing Abelian T-duality on a linear combination of the Hopf-fibres, one can preserve $\mathcal{N} = (4,2)$ supersymmetry \cite{Donos:2014eua}.}.

-Indeed, from a supersymmetry perspective, this example bears some resemblance to the Brandhuber-Oz solution \cite{Brandhuber:1999np}, since although we have SO(4)$^2 \times$ U(1) isometry, the R-symmetry is just SU(2) $\times$ SU(2).
-This should be compared with the warped AdS$_6 \times$ S$^4$ solution \cite{Brandhuber:1999np} where the warping reduces the internal SO(5) isometry to SO(4).
-The remaining SO(4) can be further decomposed into SU(2) $\times$ SU(2), where only one factor corresponds to the R-symmetry.
-Therefore, given that the Brandhuber-Oz solution permits a supersymmetry preserving SU(2) T-dual \cite{Lozano:2012au}, it is expected that we can perform two such transformations here.
-We leave a proper analysis of this geometry to future work and content ourselves here with discussing the supersymmetry and presenting the T-dual geometry.
-For simplicity, we will only consider the transformation on one three-sphere, but in principle both can be done.
-One may also consider the diagonal SU(2) and it is expected that supersymmetry will be broken (for example \cite{Donos:2014eua}).

-To show that supersymmetry will be preserved, given the simplicity of the initial geometry, it is enough to work out the Killing spinors explicitly.
-Let us introduce the following vielbeins